P3lina/SE_e_Portfolio_Angular/README.md

     ng serve --open
 to open the application directly in your browser. <br>
 Until now the application should only consist of an Angular template.

+<u style="font-size:1.5rem;"><b>The working directory</b></u><br>
+By creating the Angular project, many files are also generated.
+The main directory however, is the <b>src/app</b> directory.
+This directory contains the application code and will be exclusively dealt with in this tutorial.

+By default, the <b>src/app</b> directory only contains the root component, the <b>app.module.ts</b> file, which describes how the application fits together, and the routing file.
+Inside the root components html class (by default <b>app.component.html</b>) you can find the Angular template you have seen in the browser.
+To begin with developing the application this code can be deleted.

+<u style="font-size:1.5rem;"><b>Creating a component</b></u><br>
+To begin developing the application, you need to create a component.
+This is done by running the following command:

+    ng generate component <component-name>
+or

+    ng g c <component-name>
+The new component will be created in the <b>src/app</b> directory.
+The html, stylesheet and typescript code can be written directly in the generated files.
+To be able to see the component however, it needs to be added to the root component.
+This is done by the syntax explained in the component section:

+    <app-<component-name>></app-<component-name>>